How to exercise during your menstrual cycle

-Have you noticed that you feel more or less energetic at different times of the menstrual month?
+Have you noticed that you feel more or less energetic at different times of your menstrual cycle?
 Perhaps this makes you feel more like exercising at certain times than others.

 Here I’ll explore how your menstrual cycle may affect your exercise routine.
 I’ll also share which types of exercise might be better suited to different stages of the month.